The Client

 In order to understand objectively what needed to be changed about the website, I conducted a heuristic usability analysis.
 By going through the site pages with a fine tooth comb, I analyzed how the page wanted me to interact with its features and information, and how well that came across.
 Overall, the organization of content was the main usability issue.
 There were redundancies and irrelevant information that distracts the user and detracts from a smooth consistent experience.
 Even without understanding the user’s perspective, there were many opportunities to reorganize the website’s information architecture.
 Having a site that meets expected standards of usability is crucial to communicating trust to its audience.

 Identifying design problems isn’t the only dimension to capture.
-I conducted usability testing with 5 participants who were unfamiliar with the organization in order to understand how real users would interact with it, and where they would potentially struggle if asked to find information.
-After assessing the findings, I noticed that users generally had good views of the site and its trustworthiness, but did struggle with how information was sorted and organized.
+I conducted moderated usability testing in person with 5 participants who were unfamiliar with the organization.
+I observed how they used the site to accomplish relevant tasks in order to understand how real users would interact with it, and where they would potentially struggle if asked to find information.
+After assessing the findings, I found that users generally had good views of the site and its trustworthiness, but did struggle with how information was sorted and organized.
+This was valuable information, but I knew I could be missing relevant insights by not including the perspectives of past survivors of the non profit.

-With user interviews with past survivors, I developed a research guide to understand if there are commonalities with the survivors that FYFJ serves that can be leveraged in the redesign.
+I developed a research guide to understand if there are commonalities among the domestic violence survivors that Freedom Youth Family and Justice Center serves that could be leveraged in the redesign.
 I wanted to understand their experience with the organization and what their process was like, in order to identify pain points and how the website could optimize the experience.

 I was able to virtually interview 3 past survivors who had gone through the organization.
 I was constrained by the difficulty of coordinating interviews, some of them dropped off and thus the sample was a bit limited to hear the stories of targeted personas.